SpaceXpanse/Whitepaper/README.md

 - Support for Universal Scene Description /USD/ for collaboratively building 3D sceneries, intended for large-scale production. /TBC/
 - Easy creation and editing of new solar systems, planets and satellites, vehicles and other multi-part and multi-seated usable objects
 - Simplistic interconnection with any other elements of the platform environment through dedicated API

-[**RODPay Server**](https://github.com/SpaceXpanse/rodpayserver) - a free and open-source payment processor which allows you to accept payments without fees or intermediaries. /WIP/
-Open source
-*Non-profit - Foundation operated*
-- Direct, peer-to-peer payments
-- No transaction fees (other than the network fee)
-- No fees, middleman or KYC
-- Non-custodial (complete control over the private key)
-- Enhanced privacy & security
-- Self-hosted
-- SegWit support
-- Share your instance with friends (multi-tenant)
-- Invoice management and Payment requests
-- Apps: Marketplace, Crowdfunding, Donations

 ### Community